ma-ha/lowcode-data-app/README.md

 **Entities** can be **defined on-the-fly**, as well as their relationship.
 Web forms and lists are generated to maintain data (documents) of this entities.

+THe entities can be attached to powerful **State Model** (see "Ticket" example).
+For all state transitions an "Action" and all data fields fot the transition form can be defined.

 All data, users and authorizations are within **hierarchical scopes** (like tenants).
 Entity definitions and data can be inherited to lower hierarchy scopes.
 A web gui user can switch the scope in the gui.